Most SDJT webpages are P3P-enabled, which allows you additional control over your personal information.

 We will only use visitor information to tell you about future events, if you choose to receive such announcements.
-Furthermore, we will not sell or exchange names or any other information about our online visitors.
-We will not collect, share or sell any information that is not addressed in this statement.
+Furthermore, we will not sell or exchange names or any other Personal Information about our online visitors.
+We will not collect, share or sell any Personal Information that is not addressed in this statement.
 Data collected may be shared with a company under contract to us for internal analysis and marketing purposes only.

 2. Use of P3P Technology

 The Platform for Privacy Preferences (P3P) is a privacy technology developed by the World Wide Web Consortium (W3C).
 P3P technology can be found within web browsers and provides you with the ability to make more informed choices about the use of your personal information online.